-Despite the numerous medical texts he cited, Hong Chu’s Xiangpu laid another significant foundation of the construction of the fragrance culture.
-Hong divided his Xiangpu into four sections: “Categories of Fragrance,” “Peculiarities about Fragrance,” “Matters about Fragrance,” and “Methods of [Producing] Fragrance.”
+Despite the numerous medical texts he cited, Hong Chu’s xiangpu laid another essential foundation for the fragrance culture.
+Hong divided his xiangpu into four sections: “Categories of Fragrance,” “Peculiarities about Fragrance,” “Matters about Fragrance,” and “Methods of [Producing] Fragrance.”
 This division recalls Lu Yu’s, Cai Xiang’s, and Huizong’s construction of the cultural practices of enjoying tea, making the enjoyment of fragrances a sophisticated cultural act.
-The first two sections of Hong’s Xiangpu list the numerous types of aromatic substances that come from vegetal or animal body parts.
+The first two sections of Hong’s xiangpu list numerous aromatic substances from botanical or animal sources.
 The third and fourth sections, “Matters” and “Methods,” however, elaborate on ways to elevate the cultural status of fragrance enjoyment.
-Elegantly designed incense burners, fragrant pockets, fragrant beds, pavilions of four types of aromatic substance, and many other luxuriously decorated, fragrant objects all help to heighten the enjoyment of fragrances.
-This is similar to tea appreciation, which is accompanied by the beautifully decorated bowls, ewers, crushers, and other objects.
-The methods of producing appropriate aromatic substances for specified occasions are also stipulated.
-Readers of Hong’s Xiangpu would know what fragrance they should produce in a given context.
-This olfactorily set them apart from other elites who did not carry any fragrance and ordinary people with their offensive odor after laborious work.
-A community involving fragrance lovers would be easily formed.
-This community formation would be more enduring because the fragrance was a very strong cultural and physical marker.
+Elegantly designed incense burners, fragrance pouches, fragrant beds, pavilions of four types of aromatic substance, and many other luxuriously decorated, fragrant objects all helped to heighten the enjoyment of fragrances.
+This is similar to tea appreciation, accompanied by beautifully decorated bowls, ewers, crushers, and other objects.
+The methods of producing aromatic substances appropriate for specific occasions are also stipulated.
+Readers of Hong’s xiangpu would know what fragrance to use in a given context.
+This set them apart from other elites who did not use fragrances as well as distinguishing them from the unwashed ordinary working people.
+A community of fragrance lovers was easily formed and this community would be more enduring because fragrance was a powerful cultural and physical marker.

-Hong’s approach made the aromatic substances more akin to daily, user-friendly health products.
-Indeed, he cited historic and contemporary medical texts to support his claims about the medicinal functions of the substances, but he also indicated their daily, non-medicinal usage.
-When one has blurry eyes and an agitated heart, Hong would recommend the camphor fragrance because it brightens the eyes and pacify the heart.
-The medicinal functions of other substances, such as tambac and musk, are not powerful enough to cure serious illnesses.
-Similar to that of camphor, they mainly help remove foul air, relieve nausea, and reduce nightmares.
-These functions are actually not medicinally powerful.
-Rather, they reflected that the aromatic substances were, in Hong’s perspective, relatively distant from the medicinal corpus, but were products for daily consumption that would help one live a physically and mentally better life.
-It is no wonder that his Xiangpu, which was probably a health guidebook, became one of the widely circulating texts of this genre.
+Hong’s approach made aromatic substances available for daily cosmetic use and health products.
+Indeed, he cited historical and contemporary medical texts to support his claims about the medicinal functions of the substances, but he also indicated their every day, non-medicinal applications.
+When one has blurry eyes and an agitated heart, Hong would recommend camphor because it brightens the eyes and calms the heart.
+The medicinal functions of other substances, such as tambac and musk, were not considered powerful enough to cure serious illnesses.
+Like camphor, they were mainly indicated for masking foul odours, relieving nausea, and improving sleep.
+These uses are not powerfully medicinal.
+Instead, they reflected Hong’s perspective that aromatic substances were products to improve their users’ standard of living.
+It is no wonder that his xiangpu, probably a health guidebook, became one of this genre’s most widely circulated texts.

-Formulae of mixing the aromatic substances
+Formulae for mixing aromatic substances

-By following the health guidebooks of aromatic substances, the scholars knew well the formulae of how to mix the substances in order to produce unique fragrance that matched various occasions and specified contexts.
-For example, in his Xiangpu, Hong Chu put down the “Method of Fumigating the Imperial Garments of the King of Shu” and “Method of Scenting the Canopy of Li Yu, Ruler of the South of the River.”
-In these two entries, he specified the types and right quantity of ingredients to be mixed.
-For the “Shu King’s Method,” one needs to mix tambac, sandalwood, musk, and other aromatic substances (one tael for each item), then grind them into powder, mix the powder with honey, and refine the mixture slightly.
-For the “Li Yu’s Method,” one should grind one tael of tambac and ten pears in a silver container, then steam it three times until the pear juice dries up.
+The guidebooks of aromatic substances gave scholars the formulae they needed to mix the substances to produce unique fragrances suited to various occasions and contexts.
+For example, in his xiangpu, Hong Chu indicates the “Method of Fumigating the Imperial Garments of the King of Shu” and the “Method of Scenting the Canopy of Li Yu, Ruler of the South of the River.”
+He specified the types and quantity of ingredients to mix in these two entries.
+For the “Shu King’s Method,” one needed to mix tambac, sandalwood, musk, and other aromatic substances (one tael for each item), grind them into powder, mix the powder with honey, and refine the mixture slightly.
+For the “Li Yu’s Method,” one would grind one tael of tambac and ten pears in a silver container, then steam it three times until the pear juice dries up.
 After drying and processing, the mixed aromatic substances were ready for use.
-These drying and processing treatments, similar to those of tea, originated from the treatments of medicine.
+These drying and processing treatments, similar to tea, originated from procedures used to prepare herbal medicines.